 - Innovative teaching by highly qualified teachers of relevant, modern earth-science models, concepts, and theories that contribute to informed public decision making.

 Opportunities for All to Broaden the Teaching of Earth Science in Schools

 GSA encourages the following actions:

-- Partner with educators in your local area.
-Visit their school in person or virtually.
-Take on the role of an informal mentor to a student.
+- Partner with educators in your local area: Visit their school in person or virtually and take on the role of an informal mentor to a student;

 - Participate in a “communicating science to the public” workshop offered at a GSA, AGU, or AAAS meeting.

-- Seek out and participate in online professional development opportunities, such as the Science Educational Resource Center’s (SERC) Teach the Earth, Earth Exploration Toolbook, Digital Library for Earth Science Education (DLESE), and others;
+- Participate in online professional development opportunities, such as the Science Educational Resource Center’s (SERC) Teach the Earth, Earth Exploration Toolbook, Digital Library for Earth Science Education (DLESE), and others;

 School Boards and Parent-Teacher Associations/Organizations: